matter-labs/zksync-web-era-docs/docs/dev/tutorials/custom-aa-tutorial.md

 # Tutorial: Account abstraction

 Now, let's learn how to deploy your custom accounts and interact directly with the [ContractDeployer](../developer-guides/contracts/system-contracts.md#contractdeployer) system contract.

-In this tutorial we build a factory that deploys 2-of-2 multisig accounts.
+In this tutorial, we build a factory that deploys 2-of-2 multisig accounts.

 ## Prerequisite